MercadoLibre's Q2 profit doubles on higher sales volume, user growth

-SAO PAULO, Aug 2 (Reuters) - South American e-commerce giant MercadoLibre MELI.O reported on Wednesday a 113% rise in its second-quarter net income from a year earlier to $261.9 million, amid higher sales volume and an increase in users.
+SAO PAULO, Aug 2 (Reuters) - South American e-commerce giant MercadoLibre MELI.O reported a 113% rise in its second-quarter net income on Wednesday to $261.9 million, amid higher sales volume and an increase in users.

 Over the quarter, MercadoLibre said it added 8.1 million new users across its operations, bringing its total active user base to 108.6 million.

-Operating income rose 123.7% in dollar terms, reaching $558 million, while its operating margin was 16.3% compared to 9.6% a year ago, boosted by performances in Brazil and Mexico.
+Operating income rose 123.7% in dollar terms, reaching $558 million, while its operating margin was 16.3% compared to 9.6% a year ago, boosted by its performance in Brazil and Mexico.

-Earnings per share for the group were ahead of analysts' $4.54 forecast, hitting $5.22.

 At its fintech unit, revenues grew 48.4% in local currency to $1.5 billion, fueled by an 18.3% growth of active Mercado Pago users.
 Total payment volume jumped 96.6% in constant currency to $42 billion.